Arci/warehouse/NOTES.md

 ## Interact with the system

-System will be queried via REST APIs
+System will be queried via REST APIs.

 # Check specifications

 ## Acceptance Test

-I've created an acceptance test (`WarehouseAcceptanceTest`) that uses the given files and performs some simple operations to guarantee the correctness w.r.t. the specification.
+I've created an acceptance test (`WarehouseAcceptanceTest`) that uses the given files and performs some simple operations to guarantee the correctness w.r.t. the specifications.

-## Running the application
+## Run the application

-The application reads articles and products from `src/main/resources/data`, it starts on ost 8081 and can be queried through REST APIs.
+The application reads articles and products from `src/main/resources/data`, it starts on port 8081 and can be queried through REST APIs.

 ### List available products